 For Performers (Please read the Performance Tips page on the ACMA website):

-1-) Introduction and elaboration: The central melodic theme is introduced and often repeated, in identical fashion or with variation.
-The mood of the piece is presented and established via use of dynamics, tempo and melodic arc.
+o Introduction and elaboration: The central melodic theme is introduced and often repeated, in identical fashion or with variation.

-2-) Climax: The highest emotional point of the work, usually occurring 2/3 to ? into the piece.
+o Climax: The highest emotional point of the work, usually occurring 2/3 to ? into the piece.
 Requires maximum expression and melodic emphasis to evoke a desired reaction or response from the audience.
-Also considered a reward point, or tension release for the audience.
+Also considered a reward point, or ?tension release? for the audience.

-Select pieces that are personally meaningful to you, and allow for your maximum expression as both performer and entertainer.
+?
+Select pieces that are personally meaningful to you, and allow for your maximum expression as a performer and entertainer.

 If you have any questions, please e-mail or call me at[masked]-8565.